manobi/couch-cleaner/readme.md

 ## How run the tests
 > npm install -g jasmine-node

-> run run
+and run

 > jasmine-node spec

-> If is it green, it's ok.
+If is it green, it's ok.

 # License: